 - ILUDC Amendment.
-The proposed project is subject to CEQA and an MND was prepared for the Planning Commission and City Council to consider concurrently with the proposed ILUDC zoning amendment. - CLUDC Amendment.
+The proposed project is subject to CEQA and an MND has already been prepared, circulated and adopted on April 8, 2024 for this amendment. - CLUDC Amendment.
 The proposed amendment to the Coastal Land Use and Development Code is part of the City's Local Coastal Program and will be submitted to the California Coastal Commission for certification.
-Therefore, the proposed project is statutorily exempt from further environmental review under CEQA Guidelines 15265 Adoption of Coastal Plans and Programs.